Dargon789/blockcypher-apis/README.md

 > A simple BlockCypher API client made using Axios

-> A majority (primarily assets) of this API is untested because I have zero use for a lot of it, feel free to let me know any issues you come across, PRs, etc-- I'll fix them ASAP!

-TODOs:

-- Automatic testing
-- ETH implementation
+> Some parts of this library are completely untested, primarily the assets & metadata APIs.
+Feel free to make an issue or send a PR and I'll get to it ASAP

 ## Installation